Where are you located?

 What happens when you first arrive?

-You will meet with an Intake Counselor from our Assessment and Referral department.
+First, you will meet with an RN to determine medical stability and will complete a brief assessment.
+At that point, you will meet with an Intake Counselor from our Assessment and Referral department.
 The counselor will ask you questions, verify information and answer general questions about the admitting process if you are staying.

 You will sign several forms related to your rights and responsibilities, permission for the hospital to bill your insurance and agreement to be admitted to the hospital under the care of one of the doctors that practice at Aurora Behavioral Health System.